TestL-ab/TestL-ab.github.io/src/pages/docs/ab-testing-overview.md

 A/B tests are most commonly implemented on the client-side, and these types of tests typically rely on third-party services.
 Users are assigned to test and control groups randomly, and the DOM is modified for the test group.

-A key advantage of client-side implementation is that it’s easy for developers, as there are many existing third-party services (including but not limited to Google Optimize, Optimizely, Adobe Target, and many others).
+A key advantage of client-side implementation is that it’s easy for developers, as there are many existing third-party services (including but not limited to Google Optimize, Optimizely, and VWO).
 There is no inherent need to build a testing platform from scratch, and many of these tools can be implemented with no developer expertise at all.

 On the downside, client-side implementation of A/B tests can cause a strange user experience, as you have to re-render the page for the test group after having the original page flash briefly on their screen.
 Client-side implementation can also have an undesirable impact on sites that utilize React, Angular, and other libraries and frameworks, as the DOM will not match the virtual DOM for those who are part of the test group.